MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/chatgpt-plugins.md

     }
     ```

+    > [!Note]
-    Later, this will allow us to serve up the plugin manifest file from the _.well-known_ directory as required by the OpenAI specification.
+    > Later, this will allow us to serve up the plugin manifest file from the _.well-known_ directory as required by the OpenAI specification.

 4. Run the following command to restore the packages: